Skip to main content

 What are Pay Items?

-Pay Items are payment methods used for both allocating or deducting payments to an employee's gross pay.
+Pay Items are payment methods used for both allocating to or deducting payments from an employee's gross pay.

-All monetary transactions within Indigo Payroll Leave are done through Pay Items, including basic pay, fringe benefits, bonuses, and so on.
-You can use them allow for the settlement of due payments, whether they are owed to or by employees.
+All monetary transactions within Indigo Payroll & Leave are done via Pay Items, including basic pay, fringe benefits, bonuses, and so on.
+You can use them to settle payments, whether they are owed to or by employees.

 Adding a new Pay Item